Privacy, data protection and cookies

 Your right to privacy is important to us.

-The following terms are provided to explain how we collect and use information about you so that you can make an informed choice about using the Website.
+The following terms are provided to explain how we collect and use information about you so that you can make an informed choice about using the Royal Holloway website.

 Collection and use of personal data

 Personal data is not stored nor captured through the Website without the prior knowledge and consent of Users.

 The Act gives you a number of rights, including the right to know what personal information Royal Holloway, University of London holds about you and the right to access this information.
 Please contact the College Secretary’s Office: email@example.com.